Blood and Sand (1941 film)

-Blood and Sand is a 1941 American Technicolor film drama starring Tyrone Power, Linda Darnell, Rita Hayworth and Nazimova.
-Directed by Rouben Mamoulian, it was produced by 20th Century Fox and was based on the 1908 Spanish novel Blood and Sand (Sangre y arena) by Vicente Blasco Ibáñez.
-The supporting cast features Anthony Quinn, Lynn Bari, Laird Cregar, J. Carrol Naish, John Carradine and George Reeves.
+Blood and Sand is a 1941 American Technicolor film drama starring Tyrone Power, Linda Darnell, Rita Hayworth, and Nazimova.
+Directed by Rouben Mamoulian, it was produced by 20th Century-Fox and was based on the 1908 Spanish novel Blood and Sand (Sangre y arena) by Vicente Blasco Ibáñez.
+The supporting cast features Anthony Quinn, Lynn Bari, Laird Cregar, J. Carrol Naish, John Carradine, and George Reeves.
 Rita Hayworth's singing voice was dubbed by Gracilla Pirraga.

 Other versions of Blood and Sand include a 1922 version produced by Paramount Pictures and starring Rudolph Valentino, a 1916 version filmed by Blasco Ibanez with the help of Max André, and a 1989 version starring Christopher Rydell and Sharon Stone.

 Blood and Sand was the fourth and last film in which Tyrone Power and Linda Darnell worked together.
-The others were Day-Time Wife (1939), Brigham Young (1940) and The Mark of Zorro (1940).
+The others were Day-Time Wife (1939), Brigham Young (1940), and The Mark of Zorro (1940).

 Plot

 As a child, Juan Gallardo wanted to be a bullfighter like his dead father.
-Before leaving Seville for Madrid to pursue his dream of success in the bullring, he promises his aristocratic child sweetheart Carmen Espinosa that he will return when he is a success and marry her.
+Before leaving Seville for Madrid to pursue his dream of success in the bullring, he promises his aristocratic childhood sweetheart Carmen Espinosa that he will return when he is a success and marry her.
 Ten years later, after achieving success as a matador, Juan returns to Seville.
 He uses his winnings to help his impoverished family and fulfills his promise to marry Carmen.
 His fame and wealth grow, and he becomes Spain's most acclaimed matador.
 As critics heap praises upon Juan's talent, he catches the eye of sultry socialite Doña Sol at one of his bullfights.